-The subscriber then generates the key pair and a CSR on its qualified electronic signature creation device, sending the public key along with the verified data to the CA in PKCS10 or equivalent format via a secure channel.
+The subscriber then generates the key pair and a CSR on his or her qualified electronic signature creation device, sending the public key along with the verified data over a secure channel to the

+AC in PKCS10 or equivalent format.
 The generation of the key pair will require the correct entry of the device activation data, and the entry of a device identification code that links the device to the subscriber authorized to use it.